 Happy Easter from all of us at The Valley Voice.
 May your celebrations be warm, joyful, and filled with connection.

 Important Housing Survey

 No place to rent?
 Couch surfing at friends?
 No fixed address?
 Living In a vehicle?
 Nowhere to sleep?
+We need to hear from you.

 Monday, April 14, 11 a.m. to 3 p.m.